beeware/briefcase/docs/reference/platforms/windows/index.rst

 * A :doc:`./visualstudio` which can be used to build an app with a customized binary.

 The default output format for Windows is a :doc:`./app`.
-The :doc:`./visualstudio` format is used to generate the stub binary that is used in by :doc:`./app` format.

 Configuration options between the :doc:`./app` and :doc:`./visualstudio` formats are identical.